Search for direct production of electroweakinos in final states with one lepton, missing transverse momentum and a Higgs boson decaying into two $b$-jets in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

 Subdominant background processes, such as $Z$+jets, diboson and multiboson, \ttbar+$V$, \ttbar+$h$ and $Vh$, which have no dedicated control regions, are normalised to the cross-sections indicated in Table~\ref{tab:MCgen}.
 In the same way as for the dominant backgrounds, their expected yields in the SRs are subject to statistical and systematic uncertainties.
-Backgrounds with fake leptons such as jets misreconstructed as a lepton, and events with leptons originating from a jet produced by heavy-flavour quarks or from photon conversions are found to be negligible.
+Backgrounds with fake leptons such as jets misreconstructed as a lepton, and events with leptons originating from a jet produced by heavy-flavour quarks or from photon conversions are estimated using a matrix method as described in Ref.~\cite{MM:2014}, and found to be negligible in all regions.

 The $t\bar{t}$ background estimation relies on a set of three CRs (labelled TR-LM, TR-MM, TR-HM), each with an \mt\ selection the same as in the SRs.
 In order to obtain samples enriched in $t\bar{t}$ events, the requirement on $m(\ell,b_1)$ is removed and the selection criteria for \mct\ and \mbb\ are inverted relative to the SRs.
 These three control regions are fit simultaneously to obtain a single normalisation factor.
 The $W$+jets contributions in the SRs are constrained by a single CR (labelled WR) defined similarly to the SRs but with less stringent lower bounds on \mt and an off-peak region for \mbb.
 The fraction of events with heavy flavor hadrons in simulated $W$+jet events was found similar between the WR and the SRs.
 Events in the single-top CR (labelled STR) must satisfy the SR requirements except that this CR requires $\mt > 100$~\GeV\ and $\mbb > 195$~\GeV.
+The $t\bar{t}$ purity varies from ~79\% in TR-LM to ~86\% in TR-MM.
+The purity of the single-top ($W$+jets) is ~52\% (~53\%) in STR (WR).

 Two sets of VRs are defined for each SR, including the off-peak (\mbb $<$100 or $>$140 GeV) and the on-peak \mbb\ regions, with the same \mt\ as in the SR. The on-peak VRs validate the extrapolation from the CRs to the SRs in \mbb, and the off-peak VRs validate the extrapolation in \mct.
+The validation regions share the same \mt binning as the signal regions, denoted as LM, MM and HM.
+The background modelings are validated in low, medium and high \mt regions separately.
 A summary of all CR and VR selection criteria is reported in Table~\ref{tab:CRVRdef}.